UW Colleges Student Accessibility Services

 - Meet and maintain academic standards which have been established by UW Colleges and its academic departments.

-- Submit your application for accommodation services along with current disability-related documentation to the Campus Contact for Student Accessibility Services in a timely manner.
+- In a timely manner, submit student application for accommodation services, along with current disability-related documentation, to the Campus Contact for Student Accessibility Services.

 - Become aware of your rights as a student.